 We are going to borrow a senior facility based on 65% of the development costs.
 The facility will be based upon interest on drawn balance with an annual interest rate of 5.5% for a term of 15 months.
 We have also included a commitment fee of 1% of the gross loan.

 We are also going to borrow a mezzanine facility.
 It is based on 10% of the development costs, and the interest is calculated on interest on the full loan amount.

 Would you like to view the final appraisal?
 You can see it here.

 If you're an Aprao user, you can add this appraisal to your dashboard and use it as a template for your own appraisals!
 Just open the link and click the "Copy to your dashboard" button.

 Not an Aprao user yet?
-Sign up for your 14-day free trial today, and we will active your account immediately - then you can log in, and add this appraisal to your new dashboard!
+Sign up for a free trial today, and we will active your account immediately - then you can log in, and add this appraisal to your new dashboard!